Bryano841/Heroes-of-Py/README.md

 Greater than 40

-Most Popular Items DataFrame
+# Most Popular Items DataFrame

-To obtain the most popular items is required to group the records from heroes_df dataframe by Item ID, Item Name columns, create popitems_df dataframe including all required columns (with their proper calculation and formatting), and sort dataframe by Purchase Count column.
+To obtain the most popular items is required to group the records from purchase_data dataframe by Item ID, Item Name columns, create popitems_df dataframe including all required columns (with their proper calculation and formatting), and sort dataframe by Purchase Count column.

-To obtain the most popular items is required to group the records from heroes_df dataframe by Item ID, Item Name columns, create popitems_df dataframe including all required columns (with their proper calculation and formatting), and sort dataframe by Total Purchase Value column.
+To obtain the most popular items is required to group the records from purchase_data dataframe by Item ID, Item Name columns, create popitems_df dataframe including all required columns (with their proper calculation and formatting), and sort dataframe by Total Purchase Value column.